-We experienced rapid growth in recent periods prior to the COVID-19 pandemic, and those growth rates may not be indicative of our future growth, and we may not be able to maintain profitability.
+We experienced rapid growth in periods prior to the COVID-19 pandemic, and those growth rates may not be indicative of our future growth, and we may not be able to maintain profitability.

-We experienced rapid growth in recent periods prior to the COVID-19 pandemic.
-Our business was impacted by the COVID-19 pandemic, with declines in revenue and paid members due to government-imposed lock-downs, a decrease in business travel and other expensegenerating activity, and SMBs downsizing or going out of business, among other things.
-While we have seen a relatively steady increase in paid members and improvements in revenue since the low point of the pandemic, our growth rate may not return to pre-pandemic levels.
-Even if our revenue and paid members continue to increase in the near term, we expect that our growth rate will decline as a result of a variety of factors, including the maturation of our business.
+Although we experienced rapid growth in periods prior to the COVID-19 pandemic, our business was impacted by the COVID-19 pandemic, with declines in revenue and paid members due to government-imposed lock-downs, a decrease in business travel and other expense-generating activity, and SMBs downsizing or going out of business, among other things.
+While the number of paid members and revenue improved compared to the low point of the pandemic, our growth rate has not yet returned and may never return to pre-pandemic levels.
+Even if our revenue and paid members increase in the near term, we expect that our growth rate will decline as a result of a variety of factors, including the maturation of our business.
 Further, as we operate in a new and rapidly changing category of preaccounting software, widespread acceptance and use of our platform and features, particularly our expense management feature, is critical to our future growth and success.
 We believe our growth depends on a number of factors, including, but not limited to, our ability to:

-- attract new individuals and organizations to use our features, particularly our expense management feature; - convert individuals and organizations using our free features or trial subscriptions into paying customers; - grow or maintain our gross logo retention rate and net seat retention rate, and expand usage within organizations; - price our subscription plans effectively and competitively; - retain our existing individual and organizational customers; - achieve widespread acceptance and use of our platform and features, including in markets outside of the United States; - continue to successfully advance our bottom-up sales strategy as well as strategic relationships with our channel partners; - continue to maintain and build a platform and brand that drives word-of-mouth exposure to new potential members; - grow or maintain our brand through marketing, advertising campaigns, partnerships and other methods; - gain member traction for and generate revenue from our new features and services; - grow or maintain current levels of consideration from a vendor and/or fees generated through transaction-based features; - expand the features and capabilities of our platform and features; - provide excellent customer experience and customer support; - maintain the security and reliability of our platform and features; - maintain the trust of our customers; - successfully compete against established companies and new market entrants, as well as existing software tools; - successfully respond to other competitive challenges in the United States and globally; - attract, hire and retain highly skilled personnel;

-- the impact of the COVID-19 pandemic, or any other future pandemic, epidemic or other public health crisis and the corresponding pace and rate of recovery on our business; - · obtain, expand, maintain, enforce and protect our intellectual property portfolio; - operate as a public company; - · grow our member and customer base in new countries and/or markets, and increase awareness of our brand on a global basis; and - obtain and maintain compliance and licenses material to our current and future businesses, and comply with existing and new applicable laws and regulations including in markets outside of the United States.
+- attract new individuals and organizations to use our features, particularly our expense management feature; - convert individuals and organizations using our free features or trial subscriptions into paying customers; - grow or maintain our gross logo retention rate and net seat retention rate, and expand usage within organizations; - price our subscription plans effectively and competitively; - retain our existing individual and organizational customers; - achieve widespread acceptance and use of our platform and features, including in markets outside of the United States; - continue to successfully advance our bottom-up sales strategy as well as strategic relationships with our channel partners; - continue to maintain and build a platform and brand that drives word-of-mouth exposure to new potential members; - · grow or maintain our brand through marketing, advertising campaigns, partnerships and other methods; - · gain member traction for and generate revenue from our new features and services; - grow or maintain current levels of consideration from a vendor and/or fees generated through transaction-based features; - expand the features and capabilities of our platform and features; - provide excellent customer experience and customer support; - maintain the security and reliability of our platform and features; - · maintain the trust of our customers; - successfully compete against established companies and new market entrants, as well as existing software tools; - successfully respond to other competitive challenges in the United States and globally; - attract, hire and retain highly skilled personnel; - the impact of any future pandemic, epidemic or other public health crisis and the corresponding pace and rate of recovery on our business; - · obtain, expand, maintain, enforce and protect our intellectual property portfolio; - operate as a public company; - grow our member and customer base in new countries and/or markets, and increase awareness of our brand on a global basis; and obtain and maintain compliance and licenses material to our current and future businesses, and comply with existing and new applicable laws and regulations including in markets outside of the United States.

 If we are unable to accomplish these tasks, our growth, including our revenue growth, would be harmed.
-We also expect our operating expenses to increase in future periods, and if our revenue growth does not increase to offset these anticipated increases in our operating expenses, our business, results of operations, and financial condition will be harmed, and we may not be able to maintain profitability.
+Additionally, if future revenue growth does not offset any increases in our operating expenses, our business, results of operations, and financial condition will be harmed, and we may not be able to maintain profitability.